HM Revenue & Customs (HMRC) has developed a specific approach

 of their particular needs and how they respond.

-stakeholders to supplement the customer feedback
+bodies and stakeholders to supplement the customer feedback

-gathered from the large business customer survey and to understand better the continuing
+gathered from the large business customer survey and to understand

-- HMRC will continue to invest in a resource-intensive, relationship-managed
+- HMRC will invest in a resource-intensive, relationship-managed

 service for the largest customers, because the money and complexity

-- All parts of HMRC will work with a common set of risk
+- All parts of HMRC will work within a common set of risk

-priorities

-to focus on the highest risks.
-HMRC will allocate resources according
+priorities.
+HMRC will prioritise the highest risks.
+HMRC will

-to risk by customers' behaviour, by threats to regimes and by size
+resource to risk by customer behaviour, by threats to regimes

 - In dealing with those who bend the rules, HMRC will prioritise

-rigorous case work and where possible within established relationships,
+and where possible within established relationships and finally,

-- HMRC will always seek to work through issues in real-time with
+- HMRC will always seek to work issues in real-time with

-all customers no matter what their tax strategy.
-This provides earlier
+all customers no matter what their tax strategy, which not

-- HMRC customers should have or buy in the skills
+- HMRC customers should have, or should buy in, the skills

-to fulfil their ordinary day to day tax compliance requirements.
-HMRC will provide
+to fulfil their ordinary day to day tax compliance requirements,

-be co-ordinated through the Customer Relationship Manager and Customer
+and exceptions will be co-ordinated through the CRMs and Customer

 What HMRC will deliver by 2015